Zeddaxe/Zeddaxe/README.md

 - 👀 I’m interested in developing my skills
 - 🌱 I’m currently learning computer programming
 - 💞️ I’m looking to collaborate on developer community
-- 📫 How to reach me github profile
+- 📫 How to reach me...
+Github contact

 <!---
 Zeddaxe/Zeddaxe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.